a-paija/CRM-Sales-Review/README.md

 - Which sales agents or products are driving revenue
 - How effectively opportunities are being converted into closed deals

-### **Overall Goal: Improve conversion and scalability of existing opportunities into high-value, profitable deals.**
+#### **Overall Goal: Improve the conversion, consistency, and scalability of high-value opportunities to drive predictable and profitable revenue growth.**

 This project aims to bridge that gap by transforming raw CRM data into actionable insights that provide clarity into pipeline health, sales performance, and overall business efficiency through the use of **Excel, SQL, and Tableau**.